Samlaan/textymous/README.md

 i.e.:

 ```
-What the heck man, who are you?
+What the heck, man, who are you?
 ```

 the response will then be sent to the original texter